Investigating $R_D$ and $R_{D^*}$ anomalies in a Left-Right model with an Inverse Seesaw: Introduction

-The corresponding averages of SM predictions as reported by HFLAV~\cite{HFLAV} based on the predictions obtained in Refs. ~\cite{Bigi:2016mdz,Gambino:2019sif,Bordone:2019vic} are given by
+The corresponding averages of SM predictions as reported by HFLAV~\cite{HFLAV:2022pwe} based on the predictions obtained in Refs. ~\cite{Bigi:2016mdz,Gambino:2019sif,Bordone:2019vic} are given by

 Clearly, the listed results of $R_D$ and $R_{D^*}$ in Eqs.(\ref{eq:current-data-2},\ref{eq:current-data-1}) exceed the SM predictions given above, by $1.4\sigma$ and $2.9\sigma$ respectively.
-Moreover, as reported by HFLAV~\cite{HFLAV}, the difference with the SM predictions reported above, corresponds to about $3.4\sigma [R_D-R_{D^*}]$ combination.
-This may serve as a hint for a violation of lepton-flavor universality.
+Moreover, as reported by HFLAV~\cite{HFLAV:2022pwe}, the difference with the SM predictions reported above, corresponds to about $3.4\sigma [R_D-R_{D^*}]$ combination.
+In Ref.\cite{Iguro:2020cpg}, the authors used all the available experimental data and took the higher derivative QCDSR constraints on HQET parameters into account to fit $B_q\rightarrow \{D^*,D\}$ form factors, and gave the accurate SM prediction of $R_{D^*}$ and $R_D$.
+The result of their investigation indicated a $4\sigma$ discrepancy in $R_{D^*}$ and $R_D$.
+All this may serve as a hint for a violation of lepton-flavor universality.

 In the literature, many theoretical models have been investigated aiming to explain the $R_D$ and $R_{D^*}$ anomalies.
 Based on the remark that the measured ratio $R_{D^*}$ is higher than its value in the SM, attempts in many models have focused on enhancing the rate of $b\to c\tau \nu$ transition through extra contributions arising from the new particles mediating the transition.
 This turns to be much easier than reducing the rate of $b\to c (e,\mu) \nu$ transitions, given the much more severe restraints on the couplings of new physics to muons and electrons \cite{Asadi:2018wea}.